riaj0224/DriverlessRoboticNurse_MrWas/README.md

 - Images: This directory contains images used in the project, such as design diagrams and website screenshots.

 # :mortar_board: Credits
-This project was undertaken during my time at Fluxing Engineering.
+This project was undertaken during my time at Fluxing Engineering in collaboration with my university, Tecnológico de Monterrey.
 The team and I embarked on this journey to leverage our engineering skills to contribute positively to the healthcare sector, specifically during the COVID-19 pandemic.

 ## :email: Contact Information
 For additional details or discussion related to this project, please connect with me via jair2000.0224@hotmail.com.